hanipubaidur/MoneyFlow/README.md

 ## 📝 Latest Updates
 - 🟢 **Custom date picker for analytics and report: select any date, see data for that day**
-- 🟢 **Income/Expense in dashboard and report now always show 0 if no data for selected date**
+- 🟢 **Income/Expense in dashboard and report now always show 0 if no data for selected period (day/week/month/year)**
+- 🟢 **Transfer transactions are never counted as income/expense in any chart or dashboard stats**
+- 🟢 **Weekly chart and stats use date-based week (Week 1 = tgl 1-7, Week 2 = tgl 8-14, dst)**

 <div align="center">